thewca/worldcubeassociation.org/README.md

 ## Run
 - `vagrant up` - Once the VM finishes intializing, the website will be accessible at [http://localhost:8080](http://localhost:8080).
-- `vagrant ssh -c /vagrant/setup_db_interactive.sh` - For now, seeding the database must be done manually. `/vagrant/setup_db_interactive.sh` will prompt you for your https://www.worldcubeassociation.org/results/admin/ credentials.
+- `vagrant ssh -c 'bash -c /vagrant/setup_db_interactive.sh'` - For now, seeding the database must be done manually.
+  `/vagrant/setup_db_interactive.sh` will prompt
+  you for your https://www.worldcubeassociation.org/results/admin/ credentials.
   The plan is for these exports to eventually be publically available, and this manual step will not longer be required.